Pain as fuel—metaphorically… maybe

 © Jose Penm Heron on Islet and heron flying

 No connections.
 No language.
-Just pain and art.
+Just pressure and work.

 And still, that pressure can be clean.
 It strips the noise.
 It leaves only what matters.